// LIVE MARKET DATA

 ~23% of global revenue

 Fragmented but high-spending audience.
 Steam dominates distribution.
 GPU cycle directly affects PC gaming spend.
-Esports is almost entirely PC-driven.

 Watch: NVDA · AMD · EA · NTES